 Mark has business responsibility for Newcastle Premier Health.
-He has over 23 years’ experience in the health sector.
+He has over 26 years’ experience in the health sector.
 He started work in 1996 at The Royal Bournemouth and Christchurch Hospitals NHS Foundation Trust as a Chartered Physiotherapist and on completion of his medical rotations, subsequently joined the Royal Army Medical Corps as an Officer in 1998.
 He developed extensive knowledge and skill from his experiences and responsibilities in the military, delivering hospital and community rehabilitation services in the UK and abroad during a ten year career.
 During this time he served in Bosnia, Northern Ireland, Iraq, Afghanistan and Germany.
 He also served at the Defence Medical Rehabilitation Centre, (Headley Court), in Surrey.
 Mark completed his Master’s Degree in 2006 from University College London.
 In 2008 he joined Connect Health Ltd, the largest independent provider of musculoskeletal services in the UK, and acquired extensive knowledge and experience working clinically as an Advanced Physiotherapist and Operations Manager.
 His last post position was Head of Operations for the business, with oversight of both the Corporate Occupational Physiotherapy and National Health Services portfolio across the UK (Turnover £10M).
 Mark completed a two-year Advanced Management and Leadership Programme at Ashridge Business School in 2014.
 He joined Newcastle Premier Health in 2016 as Business Director and assumed responsibility as Managing Director in January 2018.
 He is now retired from clinical practice and pays his knowledge and experience forward into the development of Occupational Health and Well-being Services and influencing people to adopt a healthy and active lifestyle.
-Mark is passionate about the delivery of value driven quality, innovative health care services, which deliver great experiences for our corporate and individual clients.
+Mark is passionate about the delivery of value driven quality, innovative health care services, which deliver great experiences for clients.

 Mark graduated from Newcastle University in 1993, completing his postgraduate training in the North East and as a medical officer in the Royal Army Medical Corps.
 Mark has served as a military GP and Regimental Medical Officer in Germany, Bosnia and Northern Ireland, and has participated in adventurous training expeditions in Africa and South America.